Choice, Freedom, and Responsibility

 Choice

 Our lives are made up of small choices.
-Seldom do we make a large, consequential decision.
 The little decisions shape our character and make us who we are.
 Our character is the composite—the net result—of all those small choices.
-We have the power to choose and those choices influence our eternal lives.
+We have the power to choose, and those choices influence our eternal lives.

 One of the reasons we are on this earth is to be proven—to see if we will follow God.
 God has given us our agency—the power to choose—and no person or organization can take it away.
-Even those who were confined in Nazi concentration camps had the power to choose how they would react to their situation—with contempt and hate for their captors, or with love and compassion for their fellow prisoners.
+Even those who were confined in Nazi concentration camps had the power to choose how they would react to their situation.
+They could respond with contempt and hate for their captors, or with love and compassion for their fellow prisoners.

 Freedom

 What can be taken away or reduced in this life is our freedom, which is the power to act on our choices.
-Dallin H. Oaks explained that “free agency is absolute, but in the circumstances of mortality freedom is always qualified.” (“Free Agency and Freedom,” Brigham Young University 1987–88 Devotional and Fireside Speeches, BYU Publications, Provo, UT, 1988, pp. 46–47.)
-He explains that freedom may be qualified or taken away in three ways:
+Judge Dallin H. Oaks explained that “free agency is absolute, but in the circumstances of mortality freedom is always qualified.”[1]
+He explained that freedom may be qualified or taken away in three ways:

 1. By physical laws.
 For example, we are bound by the physical law of gravity and cannot choose to disobey it.
 There may also be some physical limitations with which we are born.